 The Schedule is presented as supplementary information required by the State of Rhode Island.
 The federal programs of Rhode Island Commerce Corporation are included in the State of Rhode Island's schedule of expenditures of federal awards, which is audited under the Uniform Guidance by the State of Rhode Island's Office of the Auditor General.
 The determination of major programs is made at the State level based on the State of Rhode Island's schedule of expenditures of federal awards.
-Since the determination of major programs is made at the State level, the State of Rhode Island's Office of the Auditor General determined that the Coronavirus Relief Fund (Assistance Listing Number #21.019) and the Coronavirus State and Local Fiscal Recovery Funds (Assistance Listing Number #21.027) were major programs for the year ended June 30, 2022.
+Since the determination of major programs is made at the State level, the State of Rhode Island's Office of the Auditor General determined that the Coronavirus State and Local Fiscal Recovery Funds (Assistance Listing Number #21.027) was a major program for the year ended June 30, 2023.
 As a result, the Rhode Island Commerce Corporation is not required to file a Data Collection Form to report its expenditures of federal awards.